aleesteele/aleesteele.github.io/_posts/2024-10-10-third-space.md

 These third spaces were important, because they created social bonds and connections outside of the context of working life, labor, and the nuclear family.
 I love how Lia Schifitto described them in the [syllabus project](https://syllabusproject.org/third-places/):
 > "In the most basic sense, a third place is somewhere people gather that is neither the home (first place) nor for labor (second place).
 There is a certain magic to third places.
 They subvert barriers and boundaries we often accept, expanding limitations we unknowingly perpetuate.
 Third places exist in the in-between, a space both liminal and seemingly permanent and tangible. _They are both the site of connection but also the connection itself._"

-Many urban planners, designers, and sociologists have understood this implicitely and at length.
+Many urban planners, designers, and sociologists have understood this implicitly and at length.
 Jane Jacobs talked about the importance of "sidewalks" in facilitating community connections in urban spaces.
 Of course, many cities across the world continue to have vibrant "third spaces", and it would be a grave mistake to universalise the idea that all third spaces are in decline.
-I'm thinking of city squares (*plazas*) in Spanish cities, or the X of coffee houses in Turkey.
+I'm thinking of city squares (*plazas*) in Spanish cities, or coffee culture in Turkish cones.
 These spaces are very

 Third spaces haven taken many forms, and will continue to evolve as we do.
 They are coffee shops, community gardens, churches, mosques, synagogues, temples, co-ops, pubs, parks, clubs, music venues – even malls.
 ## The rise of digital third spaces and open source 'communities'